-Description: Students in this course are elected school leaders who work towards implementing school wide student initiatives.
-The current initiative is a peer tutoring program call SWAT (Seniors Working And Tutoring).
+Description: Students in this course are school leaders who work towards implementing school wide student initiatives to make a positive impact to the school community.
+The focus of this initiative is a peer tutoring program call SWAT (Seniors Working And Tutoring).
 During lunch, seniors provide one-to-one tutoring to students in various academic areas.
+Additionally, SWAT tutors will have the opportunity to serve as tutors for students in the Centennial AVID program by providing them with direct instructional support.
+The AVID tutor must have taken or be enrolled in an AP, IB or Dual Enrollment (MOWR) course to work as a tutor and be trained (16 hours) prior to being an AVID tutor.
+The AVID teacher will serve as the Mentor/Supervisor.
+Term: Semester